assemble/assemble/README.md

 ***

-_This file was generated on Thursday, October 3, 2013._
+_This file was generated on Saturday, October 5, 2013._